17-dot/17Dot/Readme.md

     {
       name: "Ileena Fernandes",
       title: "Marketing Manager - Business Standard",
-      quote: "I associated with DigiChefs for the SEO campaigns we were planning to run for Business Standard.
+      quote: "I associated with 17 Dot for the SEO campaigns we were planning to run for Business Standard.
 In a highly competitive & sensitive space of publications in India, Business Standard has always been one of the best and we wanted to consistently hold on to...",
       image: "./assets/images/default-impact-stories.jpeg"
     },
     {
       name: "Rajesh Kumar",
       title: "CEO - Tech Innovations",
-      quote: "DigiChefs helped us drastically improve our digital presence by revamping our SEO and social media strategies.
+      quote: "17 Dot helped us drastically improve our digital presence by revamping our SEO and social media strategies.
 Their team is proactive and extremely knowledgeable.",
       image: "./assets/images/default-impact-stories2.jpeg"
     },
     {
       name: "Parvati Singh",
       title: "Founder - Creative Co.",
-      quote: "Working with DigiChefs was a game-changer for our brand awareness and customer engagement.
+      quote: "Working with 17 Dot was a game-changer for our brand awareness and customer engagement.
 Their creative storytelling truly sets them apart.",
       image: "./assets/images/default-impact-stories3.jpeg"
     }
   ];